- Google wants to show users the most valuable content and evaluates content across your entire domain.

 Lack of depth or usefulness

 Does most of your content target a keyword?
 Do those pages and posts satisfy the search intent of the term and cover the topic completely?
 Search engines might perceive your content as thin if you barely skim the surface of an important subject, especially if it could impact a reader’s health or finances.
+(You’d better read this if you’re in charge of SEO for financial services companies)

 While you don’t need to write 4,000 word article about everything, make sure your readers don’t need to return to the SERPs for more info.